walkframe/docs.walkframe.com/docs/_sources/products/react-ipynb-renderer/options.md.txt

 |--------|-----------------------------|--------------------|
 | object | **this option is required** | ```ipynb={json}``` |

-The ipynb file is just a json file.
-Specify the object from which it was parsed.
+Specify the object from which the ipynb file was parsed as json.

 See below for the detailed format.